NCI-DCEG-LTG/.github/profile/README.md

 - **in Teams, can assign who can see or edit the repo, but as owner of the organization, he/she can see everything**

 ##### To-do list

-### Resources for Newcomers

-Create a folder with resources including:

-- Contact information for Biowulf account setup
-- Globus transfer setup
-- Contact information for CCAD2 account setup

 ### Useful online tool resources etc..